patrykzarazinski/Console-Messenger-Application/README.md

-# Console-Messenger-Application
+# Console Messenger Application
-It is a client-server application that enables communication between clients.
+Client-server application that enables each others communication.